 Meet Our Staff

 Jen Brockman joined the University of Kansas community in the Spring of 2016 as the director of the newly formed Sexual Assault Prevention and Education Center.
 She has worked since 2001 in the field of victim advocacy and prevention in three different states at community programs, flagship institutes, and state coalitions.
 She received a Bachelor of Arts in 2003 from Drury University in Criminology and Sociology and a Masters of Arts in Organizational Leadership in 2009 from Gonzaga University.

-Dustin serves as a Program Educator for the Sexual Assault Prevention & Education Center.
-In this role, Dustin is responsible for program assessment, men's engagement programming, and oversees two SAPEC staff members.
-He came to KU in the fall of 2012, working in the Student Involvement and Leadership Center since 2012.
+Dustin Struble serves as Assistant Director for the Sexual Assault Prevention & Education Center.
+In this role, Dustin is responsible for department research efforts, program assessment, and men's engagement programming.
+Dustin joinined the SAPEC team in 2016, having previously worked in the Student Involvement and Leadership Center since 2012.
 Dustin received his doctoral degree (PhD) in Educational Leadership & Policy Studies from the University of Kansas in 2021.
-He also holds a master's degree (MEd) in Higher Education Administration and Student Affairs from the University of South Carolina.
-Originally from Durham, California, Dustin earned his Bachelor of Arts (BA) degree in Political Science from California State University-Chico.
-Dustin is currently working on his Doctor of Philosophy (PhD) in Higher Education Administration.
-Dustin is a past Victim/Survivor Advocate for the Sexual Trauma and Abuse Care Center in Lawrence, Kansas and currently serves on the Education Committee for Phi Delta Theta international fraternity.
+He also holds a master's degree (MEd) in Higher Education Administration and Student Affairs from the University of South Carolina and a bachelor's degree (BA) in Political Science from California State University-Chico.
+Dustin is a past Victim/Survivor Advocate for the Sexual Trauma and Abuse Care Center in Lawrence, Kansas and a past member of Phi Delta Theta international fraternity's Education Committee.